d-morrison/IntroStatActivities/_book/12-L09-paired-wrapup.md

 We will use the `paired_bootstrap_CI()` function in `R` (in the `catstats` package) to simulate the bootstrap distribution of sample mean differences and calculate a confidence interval.

-14. Using bootstrapping find a 98\% confidence interval.
-Using the provided `R` script file, enter the variable names and data set name as in the `paired_bootstrap_CI()` function, outcome name for the first in subtraction, number of repetitions, and the confidence level as a decimal.
+14. Using bootstrapping and the provided `R` script file, find a 98\% confidence interval.
+Enter the variable names and data set name as in the `paired_bootstrap_CI()` function, number of repetitions, and the confidence level as a decimal.
 Highlight and run lines 28--31. **Upload a copy of the bootstrap distribution created to Gradescope for your group.**

 ```r
 paired_bootstrap_CI(data = swearing_diff$differences, # Enter vector of differences